AdaCore/gnatstudio/docs/users_guide/extending.rst

 immediately in the :menuselection:`Editor --> Fonts & Colors` menu.
 Press :guilabel:`Cancel` to return to your previous settings

-If multiple themes are active and try to set the same preference, the last theme loaded by GPS overrides all previously loaded themes.
+If multiple themes are active and you try to set the same preference, the last theme loaded by GPS overrides all previously loaded themes.
 However, there is no predefined order in which the themes are loaded, so you should not depend on this behavior.